IanConery/mvp/_PRESS-RELEASE.md

 All you have to do is press the button.

 ## Customer Quote ##
-"I use to have a hard time choosing a place to eat, now all my problems are solved" - anonomyous.
+"I used to have a hard time choosing a place to eat, now all my problems are solved" - anonomyous.

 ## Closing and Call to Action ##
 Try it out for yourself!
-Just go to localhost:8080 and press the only button on the page.